curiousjazz77/scipy_proceedings/papers/from-hello-world-to-hello-llm-a-python-developers-survival-guide/main.md

 ---
-title: “From Hello World to Hello LLM’: ‘A Python Developer's Survival Guide”
+title: "From Hello World to Hello LLM: A Python Developer's Survival Guide"
 abstract: |
   AI tooling is moving fast, but many Python developers are unsure where to start, or how today's patterns fit into systems they already know how to build.
 This